 - A derivation updates a collection by applying transformations to other collections.

 - A materialization reacts to changes of a collection to update a destination endpoint.

-An endpoint resource is an addressable collection of data within an endpoint.
+A resource is an addressable collection of data within a source or destination system.
 The exact meaning of a resource is up to the endpoint and its connector.
 For example:

 - Resources of a database endpoint might be its individual tables.